ElcoLuijendijk/pybasin/readme.md

+### Using multiple processors

+PyBasin includes an option to distribute model runs over multiple processors.
+To enable parallel processing, change parameter ``parallel_model_runs = False`` to ``parallel_model_runs = True`` in the ``ParameterRanges`` class in the ``pybasin_params.py`` file.
+You can specify how many processes you want to use simultaneously using the parameter ``max_number_of_processes``.
+PyBasin will generate one process for each individual model run.
+Using multiple processes can signficantly speed up multiple model runs.
+Note that by default if multiple processes is enabled the extensive screen output that is generated during model runs is redirected to a log file that is saved in a subdirectory of the model output directory.

 ## Model output

 Each model run will generate a number of output files that are saved to the directory ``model_output/model_directory/``, where ``model_directory`` is a directory that can be specified in the ``pybasin_params.py`` file.